LGBTQ culture in Ireland: Media

 Ireland's longest running LGBT publication is Gay Community News, which was first published in 1988 before homosexuality was legal in Ireland.
 In April 2013, EILE Magazine was launched, serving as a new platform for Ireland's LGBT community.

 The national broadcaster RTÉ provides various LGBT related programming, such as the television documentary Growing Up Gay, or the drama series Raw, which contained gay characters and gay-related storylines.
-The RTÉ programme Telly Bingo was presented from 2001–2004 by drag queen Shirley Temple Bar.
+The RTÉ programme Telly Bingo was presented from 2001 to 2004 by drag queen Shirley Temple Bar.
 The radio station RTÉ Pulse schedules Wednesday nights as Gay Wednesday where they broadcast programming related to the gay community.
 Drag queen Joanna Ryde is a presenter on regional youth station Beat 102 103.

 Gay life in the country

 Cities and towns

 The gay scene in Ireland is quite developed.
 Irish society has become more open and tolerant as a result of increased levels of prosperity and rising liberal attitudes.
 There are vibrant gay scenes in all major Irish cities.

 There are 8 gay & lesbian resource centres in Ireland - Dublin, Belfast, Limerick, Derry, Waterford and Dundalk all have one each, and Cork is home to two: one for gay men and one for lesbians.